deanpatel2/deanpatel2.github.io/projects.md

 - Evaluating Passes: fitting a regression model to determine which players are "good" passers of the ball
 - Algo Trading: designing a trading algorithm, either for forex or crypto

+Per Northeastern policy, course projects are kept in a private repository, and available upon request.